Kidel/Arduino-Random-Password-Generator/README.md

 It has been made using an [Arduino Pro Micro](https://www.sparkfun.com/tutorials/337), that can actually emulate a Keyboard.

+Unfortunately all the (functioning) interrupts were occupied by the display, so I had to be a little bit creative with the code.

 ## Features
 * Seed generation and improvement.
 The seed is an unsigned long int, and it is modified using addition and/or multiplicationaccording to how many times and for how long a button is pressed.
 * Alphanumeric password or with symbols.
 Passwords are 256 character long.